starkware-libs/starknet-staking/docs/spec.md

 6. [UNEXPECTED\_BALANCE](#unexpected_balance)
 #### pre-condition <!-- omit from toc -->
 1. Staking contract is unpaused.
-2. Staker exist in the contract.
+2. Staker exists in the contract.
-3. Delegation pool exist for the staker.
+3. Delegation pool exists for the staker.
 #### access control <!-- omit from toc -->
 Delegation pool contract of the given staker.
 #### logic <!-- omit from toc -->